 Substation upgrades are in next lot

 The length of the power line will be 60 kilometers.
 Works, which are scheduled to begin in a month, and equipment are valued at EUR 13.5 million.
 The deadline is 610 days.
-The project to connect Kragujevac and Kraljevo with the transmission line is a part of the corridor’s second phase, which includes the substations on both sides.
+The project to connect Kragujevac and Kraljevo with the transmission line is a part of the corridor’s second section, which includes the substations on both sides.
 The overall worth is EUR 29.6 million.

 Kraljevo 3 will be upgraded to 400 kV and the Kragujevac 2 substation will be equipped with one 400 kV feeder bay, EMS said and revealed contractors should be picked soon.

-Two more phases to reach BiH, Montenegro
+Two more sections to reach BiH, Montenegro

-The third phase envisages a double circuit 400 kV transmission line of 109 kilometers from Bajina Bašta to Obrenovac and substation upgrades.
+The third part envisages a double circuit 400 kV transmission line of 109 kilometers from Bajina Bašta to Obrenovac and substation upgrades.
 Next is a double 400 kV link from Bajina Bašta via Višegrad in BiH to Pljevlja in Montenegro.